emilyweed/Library-Management/3_integration_testing/README3.txt

 To run the tests:
 1. Ensure you have PHPUnit installed on your system.
 2. Configure any dependencies (e.g., database server) before running the tests.
-3. Run the integration tests by executing `phpunit test_full_workflow.php`.
+3. Run the integration tests by running `integration_test.php`.

 Integration tests cover: